AbhishekHari29/HIRED/README.md

 ### Description

-HIRED is the app which acts as a platform for everyone who is in pursuit of a job/service or is providing one, irrespective of the type or magnitude of it.
+HIRED is an android app which acts as a platform for everyone who is in pursuit of a job/service or is providing one, irrespective of the type or magnitude of it.
 The purpose is to make seeking and providing services/jobs easier now than ever.
 It is the one-stop solution for everyone out there, making it easier for people to handle/ manage their appointments/schedules.
 It aims to provide a hassle-free solution for an otherwise overwhelming and tedious situation.
 With simple yet beautiful user-friendly UI design, the app makes it easier for all it’s target audiences.

 ### Features